vegasbrianc/crypto-currency-tracker/README.md

 Clone the project locally to your Docker host.

-If you would like to change which targets should be monitored or make configuration changes edit the [/prometheus/prometheus.yml](https://github.com/vegasbrianc/prometheus/blob/version-2/prometheus/prometheus.yml) file.
-The targets section is where you define what should be monitored by Prometheus.
-The names defined in this file are actually sourced from the service name in the docker-compose file.
-If you wish to change names of the services you can add the "container_name" parameter in the `docker-compose.yml` file.

-Once configurations are done let's start it up.
-From the /prometheus project directory run the following command:
+Change to the `crypto-currency-tracker` directory and run the following command:

     $ HOSTNAME=$(hostname) docker stack deploy -c docker-compose.yml crypto

-That's it the `docker stack deploy` command deploys the entire Grafana and Prometheus stack automagically to the Docker Swarm.
-By default cAdvisor and node-exporter are set to Global deployment which means they will propogate to every docker host attached to the Swarm.
+That’s it the docker stack deploy command deploys the entire Docker, Prometheus, Grafana and CoinMarketCap stack automagically to the Docker Swarm.

-The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000

-	username - admin
-	password - foobar (Password is stored in the `config.monitoring` env file)
+Wait a minute for everything to download and install

+## Check the Status

 In order to check the status of the newly created stack:

     $ docker stack ps crypto

 View running services:

     $ docker service ls

 View logs for a specific service

     $ docker service logs crypto_<service_name>

-## Post Configuration
+## Grafana Configuration

+The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000

+    username - admin
+    password - foobar (Password is stored in the `config.monitoring` env file)

 Now we need to create the Prometheus Datasource in order to connect Grafana to Prometheus
 * Click the `Grafana` Menu at the top left corner (looks like a fireball)